10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 -

 The person who is too busy for multiple remedial practices.
-Wearing a 7 Mukhi for Saturn, chanting Shani mantras on Saturday, wearing a 4 Mukhi for Mercury, chanting Budha mantras on Wednesday — this level of ritual engagement is ideal but not always realistic.
-The 10 Mukhi consolidates all planetary remedies into a single bead and a single mantra practice.
+Wearing a 7 Mukhi for Saturn, chanting Shani mantras on Saturday, wearing a 4 Mukhi for Mercury, chanting Budha mantras on Wednesday.
+This level of ritual engagement is ideal but not always realistic.
+The 10 Mukhi brings all planetary remedies together into a single bead and a single mantra practice.

 -